jonathanio/update-systemd-resolved/README.md

 > [!IMPORTANT]
 > Required reading: [`systemd-resolved.service` and VPNs][resolved-vpns].
 This
 > document includes, among other things, an overview of search domains, routing
-> domains, and `systemd-resolved`'s `default-route` boolean.
-Understanding
+> domains, and `systemd-resolved`'s `default-route` boolean settings.
-> these concepts will help you configure your local `systemd-resolved` instance
+> Understanding these concepts will help you configure your local
-> to ensure that DNS queries go where you want them to go.
+> `systemd-resolved` instance to ensure that DNS queries go where you want them
+> to go.

 DNS Leakage is something to be careful of when using any VPN or untrusted network, and it can heavily depend on how you configure your normal DNS